 Waiting Room: After your child goes into the O.R., you will be moved to where your child will be taken after they wake up from surgery (Phase 2 Recovery).
 At least one parent or guardian must remain at the Yellowstone Surgery Center at all times – before, during and after surgery – until he or she has been discharged.
 The surgeon will come and visit with you in your child’s recovery room.

 Phase 1 Recovery: Your child will be brought to the first phase of recovery after his or her surgery is complete.
 Parents and family members are not allowed in this area of Yellowstone Surgery Center.
-Your child will be closely monitored by a Registered Nurse (RN) as they recover and wake up from anesthesia.
+Your child will be closely monitored by 2 Registered Nurses (RN) as they recover and wake up from anesthesia.

 Phase 2 Recovery: The RN will transfer your child to the second phase of recovery where you were asked to wait.
 After they are awake and doing well recovering from anesthesia.
 It is important for us to reunite child and family as soon as possible.

-Discharge: Your child will be ready for discharge when their pain and nausea is under control.
+Discharge: Your child will be ready for discharge when their pain is under control and oral intake is adequate.
 We may not be able to take away all of the pain.
-We also want to make sure they are adequately hydrated and taking fluids.
+However, we strive to meet a tolerable pain level for your child.
 The RN will review the doctors’ orders and home care instructions specific to your child’s surgery.
 This will also include what to watch for, when to call the doctor and what medications to take at home if needed.

 What To Expect Right After Surgery And Anesthesia: